Floris Arntzenius

 Pieter Florentius Nicolaas Jacobus Arntzenius (9 June 1864 – 16 February 1925) was a Dutch painter, water-colourist, illustrator and printmaker.
 He is considered a representative of the younger generation of the Hague School.

-Arntzenius was born in Surabaya on the island of Java where his father served in the Royal Dutch East Indies Army.
+Arntzenius was born in Surabaya on the island of Java, where his father served in the Royal Dutch East Indies Army.
 In 1875, at the age of 11, he was sent to the Netherlands to Amsterdam to live with his aunt and uncle in order to complete his education.

-In 1882 he became a student of Frederik Nachtweh, under Nachtweh's supervision he gained admission to the Rijksacademie van Beeldende Kunsten.
+In 1882, he became a student of Frederik Nachtweh.
+Under Nachtweh's supervision, he gained admission to the Rijksacademie van Beeldende Kunsten.
 During his time at the Rijksacademie, from 1883 to 1888, his teachers included August Allebé and Barend Wijnveld, and amongst his fellow students were Isaac Israëls, George Breitner, Willem Witsen and Jan Veth.
 After his studies in Amsterdam he spent another two years at the Koninklijke Academie voor Schone Kunsten in Antwerp, studying under Charles Verlat.

-Back in Amsterdam, Arntzenius became a member of the artist's societies Arte et Amicitiae (1890) and St. Lucas (1891), and he had a studio at the Sarphatistraat.
-In 1892 his mother became widowed and moved to The Hague and Arntzenius also moved there to keep her company.
-Around the same time his former fellow students Isaac Israëls and George Breitner left The Hague for Amsterdam to be a part of the capital's more vibrant artistic climate.
-At The Hague the established painters of the first generation of the Hague School dominated artistic life.
+Back in Amsterdam, Arntzenius became a member of the artist societies Arte et Amicitiae (1890) and St. Lucas (1891), and he had a studio at the Sarphatistraat.
+In 1892, his mother became widowed and moved to The Hague, and Arntzenius also moved there to keep her company.
+Around the same time, his former fellow students Isaac Israëls and George Breitner left The Hague for Amsterdam to be a part of the capital's more vibrant artistic climate.
+At The Hague, the established painters of the first generation of the Hague School dominated artistic life.